lianlianNex/Gitbook/docs/aggregateAsynNotification.md

 Resending logic: 30 times in total with an interval of 2 minutes, until your server has correctly handled the notification.

 But if we never got the expected response after 30 times, the resending action would be stopped.
-In this case,  you will have to query [order status query API](/docs/orderStatusQuery.html) by yourself.
+In this case,  you will have to query [paymnet status query API](docs/paymentStatusQuery.html) by yourself.